-The bill increases three cost thresholds above which CON review would be required.
+The new CON law increases three cost thresholds above which CON review would be required.
 Notably, these thresholds have not been increased in decades.

 The bill also accounts for inflation, so future adjustments won’t be left to politics or inertia.
 Beginning September 30, 2022, each of the cost thresholds noted above will be adjusted annually based on the consumer price index.